ThinhVu/LJs/README.md

    To understand what is the difference between main VDOM and temp VDOM, we need to understand what is the difference between visible DOM and hidden DOM.

- Visiable DOM: is a DOM object which has been attached to document object.
+ Visible DOM: is a DOM object which has been attached to document object.
 Every change in this DOM will change browser content.

  Hidden DOM: is a DOM which has been created by javacript and not attached to document object yet.
 So changing this DOM is not affect to browser content.